 - 6 at the Institute of Sustainability, Energy, and the Environment

 LAS faculty members lead their fields and generate new knowledge in the sciences, humanities, and social sciences.
-They have been honored for their excellence in research with the National Medal of Science, Guggenheim Fellowships, National Endowment for the Humanities Fellowships, Nobel Laureate, Pulitzer Prize, and memberships to the National Academy of Science and American Academy of Arts and Sciences.
-They've also won prestigious funding as Howard Hughes Medical Institute investigators and recipients of National Endowment for the Humanities Fellowships.
+They have been honored for their excellence in research with the National Medal of Science, Guggenheim Fellowships, National Endowment for the Humanities Fellowships, Nobel Laureate, Pulitzer Prize, and memberships to the National Academy of Sciences and American Academy of Arts and Sciences.

 The college prides itself on an interdisciplinary and collaborative environment that allows broader thought and inventive ideas in all three of its main research areas.

 Mathematical, life, and physical sciences

 In these areas, researchers are building on the foundations of mathematical and scientific knowledge.
 They're applying it to topics like mathematics, statistics, actuarial science, geography, geology, and several different kinds of biology.
-In the 2017-18 school year, LAS researchers received $36.7 million in grant funding from the National Institutes of Health, more than 50 percent of the campus total.
-The University of Illinois received about $610 million total in grant funding from the National Science Foundation.
+In the 2018-19 school year, LAS researchers received $29.9 million in grant funding from the National Institutes of Health and $16.6 million in grant funding from the National Science Foundation.

 In LAS' humanities units, faculty members are exploring people, the challenges they encounter, and how they respond through literature, writing and the human experience.
 Multiple faculty members have received NEH Fellowships, which support advanced research in the humanities; the recipients produced articles, books, digital materials, and other scholarly resources.